MichaelRCruz/github_ce/README.md

-This is a super simple chrome extension.
+This is my first attempt at Chrome extension and it's obviously still in the works.